Windows OS Hub

 WARNING: Test failed for Managed Service Account gmsaMunSQL1.
 If standalone Managed Service Account, the account is linked to another computer object in the Active Directory.
 If group Managed Service Account, either this computer does not have permission to use the group MSA or this computer does not support all the Kerberos encryption types required for the gMSA.

-You cannot use standard RunAs to verify that your services and scripts can run under the MSA service account.
-Use the PsExec tool instead (we previously showed you how to use psexec to run the command prompt on behalf of NT Authority\System).
+You cannot use standard RunAs to check that your services and scripts can run under the MSA service account.
+Use the PsExec tool instead (previously we showed you how to use psexec to run the command prompt on behalf of NT Authority\System).

 1. Open the command prompt as administrator;